Although our deadline is November 30, 2025 (postmarked, if mailed), you may submit anytime. By entering our contests you have a chance to win:

 If paying by credit card or PayPal:

 Please email submission to prfire@prairiefire.ca and pay via on our website (via PayPal) by clicking the orange circle below or by phoning in a credit card immediately before or after submitting your entry.
+(Please don’t make us have to track down payment or work from you.)

 Emailed Submission Info:

 - Please have “Contest Entry: [Category] [Name]” as your subject line.
-Example: Contest Entry: Poetry Joe Smith
+Example: Contest Entry: Poetry Joe Smith.

-- You must follow all applicable contest rules when submitting your entry via email
+- You must follow all applicable contest rules when submitting your entry via email.

-- Please state in the order notes field on the Checkout page the name of your piece and the author name (if name differs from the name on the payment)
+- Please state in the order notes field on the Checkout page the name of your piece and the author name (if name differs from the name on the payment).

-2024 Judges
+2025 Judges

 McNally Robinson Booksellers Poetry Award